planatscher/smallgp/README.md

 for the "Tiny GP"-Coding-Contest at the Genetic and Evolutionary Computation Conference 2004.

-It is old code buit still working.
+It is old code but still working.
 For the mirgration to Github I have added the functionality that formula are written in Excel format.

 # Usage